mahmoudlahyeni/Static-Website/README.md

-A Static-Website. this README file has been edited.
+A Responsive-Website. this README file has been edited.

 Created by mahmoud lahyani